rsanchez/postcss-colors-only/README.md

 ## CLI

-This plugin is also available as a standalone command line tool.
-See [css-colors-only](https://github.com/rsanchez/css-colors-only).
+This plugin is also part of a standalone command line tool.
+See [css-color-extractor-cli](https://github.com/rsanchez/css-color-extractor-cli).

 ## License